 Woodstown’s relay teams weren’t the only Salem County state champions crowned Saturday.

-He was going to the Meet of Champions anyway, but now he’s going, along with long jump teammate Will Roy, as a champion.
+The Penns Grove senior was going to Wednesday’s Meet of Champions anyway, but now he’s going, along with long jumper teammate Will Roy, as a state champion.

 “At first I was confused because they said he was DQ’d but I didn’t really know if he was DQ’d or not because he was still on the list,” Garlic said.
 “At the end they said he was DQ’d, I took the first-place medal, I was happy.
 It didn’t feel right because he got DQ’d, but I’m still grateful to be in the position I am now.”

-The Penns Grove senior didn’t really see what happened until he watched it on video.
+Garlic didn’t really see what happened in the race until he watched it on video.
 As the fifth seed in the final he was running in Lane 2 and the incident occurred in the middle of the track.
-Dickerson-Dempsey was in Lane 4 as the top seed, hit a hurdle, it moved into the adjacent lane and interfered with New Milford’s Luke Johnson in Lane 5.
+Dickerson-Dempsey was in Lane 4 as the top seed, hit a hurdle and it moved into the adjacent lane and interfered with New Milford’s Luke Johnson in Lane 5.

 NJSIAA GROUP I TRACK CHAMPIONSHIPS